osotorrio/designpatterns/GangOfFour.Patterns/Creational/FactoryMethod/README.md

    - Books, desks and lamps must have the same public methods used to update the inventory.
    - Trucks, ships and planes must have the same public methods to deliver goods.

-There could be several different products, but all of them implement the same contract.

-This is important, in the Factory Method pattern, all products implement the same interface.
-Opposite to this is the Abstract Factory pattern, where there are group of family products with different interfaces.

-The problem here is that the product, which ultimately would be used by the base creator, is going to be decided in run-time.
-For instance, depending on some user's input or some configuration value.

-It is also important to notice that the base creator only needs one product object to carry on its business logic.
-Which one would be used it is going to be decided by the children creators.

 ### When to use this pattern?

 Use Factory Method to separate product construction code from the code that actually uses the product.